-Over the course of 2020, we’ve seen some radical changes to customer experience and customer insight.
+Over the course of the last 12 months, we’ve seen some radical changes to customer experience and customer insight.
 Many clients have asked us similar questions about the impact of those changes, so we’ve put together this document to summarise what we know.

 From the 9th to the 17th September 2020, we surveyed over 2,000 participants on the TLF Panel.
 The participants were made up of social housing tenants, private renters and homeowners to find out how safe they feel about letting workmen into their homes during the current COVID pandemic; what they’re worried about, what’s important to them, and – most importantly – what housing associations can do to alleviate these concerns.